harshh-13/profilePicViewer/README.md

 # profilePicViewer
-To view profile picture of a GitHub user by entering their Username.
+To view profile picture of a GitHub user by entering a valid Username.